 - Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

 Certain drugs may be covered for some medical conditions, but are considered non-formulary for other medical conditions.
-These drugs will be identified on our "Drug List" and in Medicare Plan Finder, along with the specific medical conditions that they cover.
+These drugs will be identified on our "Drug List".

 The "Drug List" includes brand name drugs and generic drugs.